ZeusVS/gover/README.md

 ```
 - 'q': Quit the program

+- ':': Enter console command from the current directory

 - 'enter': Open the current selection in a new window:
                Directory: default terminal
                Text file: default editor